itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 If you need to customize individual volume locations, you'll need to modify both:

 1. The directory creation paths in `01-setup-directories.sh`
-2. The corresponding volume mount paths in your job definitions
+2. The corresponding mount source paths in your job definitions

 ## Performance Considerations on Synology